openfl/lime.openfl.org/_docs/advanced-setup/air.md

 ## Build & Run

 To compile an Adobe AIR application package, run `lime build air`.
+Add the `-debug` option to create a build that can connect to a SWF debugger.
+Add the `-release` option to create a release build.

 To compile and launch an Adobe AIR application package with one command, run `lime test air`.
 The application will run on your computer using the AIR Debug Launcher (ADL).